 Provides government funded financial support for up to 18 weeks to help eligible parents take time off work to care for a newborn or recently adopted child.

-Services and payments are available to help people who have an illness, injury or a disability.
-There is also support to assist their families or carers.
+Services and payments are available to help people who have an illness, injury or disability.

-Reciprocal health care agreements give Australian residents cover for the cost of medical treatment when travelling in some countries.
-They also give visitors from these countries some health services and subsidised medicines while visiting Australia.
+Covers the cost of essential medical treatment for Australian residents when travelling in some countries.
+Also gives visitors from these countries some health services and subsidised medicines while visiting Australia.

-Rent Assistance gives extra help to people who pay rent for their accommodation and receive a Centrelink payment.
+Financial help to people who pay rent and receive a Centrelink payment.

 If you live in a rural or regional part of Australia, there is a range of options available to make it easier to access government services, payments and support.